orbusNinus/lactis/README.md

 # Lactis
 A simple lactating/nipple squirt mod for OStim.
+Supports individual player and NPC effect offset and scaling.
+It can be used without OStim in a non-lore friendly and non-immersive standalone mode using hotkeys.
 This is a visual effect and no milk economy style mod.
-It can be used without OStim in a non-lore friendly and non-immersive standalone mode using hotkeys.

 ## Requirements
 + Skyrim: Special Edition (1.5.39+)